Toovin/FlaskLanChat/README.md

 4. Use commands like `/roll 2d20`

 ### VoiceChat Setup
-1. Start separate Node.js voice server on port 3000
+1. Its built in now, it shouldn't need another server
-2. Configure voice server URL in Settings → VoiceChat
+2. The interface is funky, click around and find out
-3. Join voice rooms for audio/video communication
+3. ???

 ### Extensions
 - **Chicken Pic**: Camera feed capture (`!chicken`)